brikis98/yevgeniy-brikman-homepage/_posts/2019-08-23-it-doesnt-have-to-be-crazy-at-work.md

 \* Basecamp organizes most of the company into teams of three (e.g., a designer plus two engineers).
 Three people is enough to do important work, but small enough that communication and planning overhead is minimal.
 With bigger teams, you almost always need management, and there is way more overhead, so it's way more expensive, without that much more actually getting done.

-\* Don‚Äôt act immediately on every great idea.
+\* Don't act immediately on every great idea.
 Create a culture where you \_always\_ wait to implement a great new idea.
 This forces people to sleep on it; very often, a week or two later, you realize it wasn't as great of an idea as you originally thought.
 Moreover, this avoids constantly jumping from one new idea to the next, leaving lots of unfinished work in your wake.

 \* When you say no, you're saying no to just one thing.
 But when you say yes, you're implicitly saying no to millions of other things.
 Saying no leaves all your options on the table, as you can usually say yes later; but if you say yes right away, you immediately remove most of your other options.